It is unlikely that anyone would decide to learn French in a fit of pique, or as an act of exoneration.

 However, not every passionate teacher leads a traditional classroom.

-find a tutor for your French learning needs on Gumtree or Freeads, but with no ratings left by previous students, how will you know what that teacher's methodology and success rate is?
+You may find a tutor for your French learning needs on Gumtree or Freeads, but with no ratings left by previous students, how will you know what that teacher's methodology and success rate is?

-confused about when to use the formal pronoun, vous, or are stymied over French verbs' 23 tenses, your Superprof tutor will undoubtedly set the record straight.
+If you are confused about when to use the formal pronoun, vous, or are stymied over French verbs' 23 tenses, your Superprof tutor will undoubtedly set the record straight.

 At an average cost of £15 for each hour of instruction, that is a type of language course that would be hard to beat!

 To summarise the subject of lessons cost, please reference this handy table: